bhoffman0/CSAwesome2/_sources/Tests/test1nt.rst

    :answer_d: 1
    :answer_e: 0
    :correct: b
-   :feedback_a: This would be the case if i had the initial value 1 and arr[i] < someValue would be true for all i values.
+   :feedback_a: This would be the case if i had the initial value 1 and arr[i] &lt; someValue would be true for all i values.
-   :feedback_b: If arr[i] < someValue for all i from 0 to k, HELLO will be printed on each iteration of the for loop.
+   :feedback_b: If arr[i] &lt; someValue for all i from 0 to k, HELLO will be printed on each iteration of the for loop.
 The number of times a loop executes is the biggest value in the loop - the smallest value in the loop + 1 (k - 0 + 1 is k + 1).
-   :feedback_c: This would be the case if i had the initial value 2 and arr[i] < someValue would be true for all i values.
+   :feedback_c: This would be the case if i had the initial value 2 and arr[i] &lt; someValue would be true for all i values.
-   :feedback_d: This would be the case if only one element in the array would fulfill the condition that arr[i] < someValue.
+   :feedback_d: This would be the case if only one element in the array would fulfill the condition that arr[i] &lt; someValue.
    :feedback_e: This is the minimum number of times that HELLO could be executed.

    Consider the following code.
 What is the maximum amount of times that ``HELLO`` could possibly be printed?